TendTo/IAC-VPN/README.md

  Options:
     -h, --help                    Help section
-    -d, --destroy                 When using a terraform provider, destroy the infrastructure -k, --key                     Name oo the private key to create or use (key.pem) -a, --ask-vault-pass          Ansible will ask for a password to decrypt the vault with -y, --yes                     Answer yes to all questions -n, --no-color                Disble color output
+    -d, --destroy                 When using a terraform provider, destroy the infrastructure -k, --key                     Name of the private key to create or use (key.pem) -a, --ask-vault-pass          Ansible will ask for a password to decrypt the vault with -y, --yes                     Answer yes to all questions -n, --no-color                Disble color output